 Are you stuck on a bad lease schedule?

-If you moved to New York City during the Summer (like most people), you may be renewing your lease or looking for a new apartment at the worst possible time.
+If you moved to New York City during the Summer, like most people, you may be renewing your lease or looking for a new apartment at the worst possible time of year.

 And you may be doing it year after year, throwing lots of money away as extra rent in the process.